-A project proposal list (PPL) for initial projects that may be funded by the Iowa STRLF is attached to this IUP for the capitalization grant application.
-The call for project proposals to be included was published simultaneously with this IUP for public review and comment.
+A project proposal list (PPL) for initial projects that may be funded by the lowa STRLF will be attached to this IUP for the capitalization grant application.
+The call for project proposals to be included is being published simultaneously with this IUP for public review and comment.